georgioooo/tennis-winner-prediction/README.md

 ### 2. surface impact
 > * variable 3: Winning average for each player calculate by surface all time
 > * variable 4: Winning average for each player calculate by surface and year

+### 3. Head to head
+> * variable 5: the results of winning matchs between the two players.